zhiqic/GSRFormer/README.md

-Sure!
-Let's streamline and enhance the README to make it more concise and user-friendly.

----

 # GSRFormer: Grounded Situation Recognition Transformer with Alternate Semantic Attention Refinement

 **Grounded Situation Recognition (GSR)** aims to generate structured semantic summaries of images, capturing "human-like" event understanding.
 The GSRFormer model achieves state-of-the-art accuracy on the SWiG dataset.
 This is its official PyTorch implementation.